jreahl/LMI-Lidar-Mapping-Instrument/README.md

 # LMI-Lidar-Mapping-Instrument
-A three-dimensional LIDAR scanner built as part of ASTR 202 in Spring 2018 (Wellesley College)
+A three-dimensional LIDAR scanner built as part of ASTR 202 in Spring 2018 (Wellesley College).
+LMI was built as a scientific instrument on the Scanning Outcrop Rover (ScOut), which is a semi-autonomous, radio-enabled, path-finding rover.
+ScOut was built in order to explore a bedrock outcrop in the Wellesley Hinterlands, located just west of Lake Waban in Wellesley, Massachusetts.
+The Rover had two primary scientific objectives: to construct a three-dimensional map of a bedrock outcrop and to collect images of the outcrop surface.
+The data from the LMI were used to interpret an environment and to create a DEM (digital elevation model) for the path-finding algorithm.